mdtuhinislam/AppointmentManagementAPI/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any inquiries or support, please contact mdtuhinislam.
+For any inquiries or support, please contact mdtuhinislam@gmail.com.